 - Susi Madron's Cycling for Softies based in Britain has gentle cycling holidays through top wine regions.
 Tel.: +44 (0)161 248 8282.

-Book a wine tour through this young company which works with award winning and recommended wineries in the main wine regions.
+With Reu des Vignerons, you can book a wine tour through this young company which works with award-winning and recommended wineries in the main wine regions.
 Many of the wineries are organic and biodynamic and they run from big names, through co-operatives to family-owned estates.
 They have just launched an app, free on iPhone and Android which allows you to book tours up to 30 minutes before they begin.
-It’s a great new tool.Continue to 2 of 10 below.

 Bordering Germany and the Vosges mountains in the west, Alsace is rather different from the rest of France, both in its architecture and in its character.
 It’s one of the top wine-producing regions with plenty of vineyards to visit.